-BCAR 145.55 Maintenance Records (See AMC 145.55)
+BCAR 145.55 Maintenance Records

-- a) An approved maintenance organisation shall record all details of maintenance work carried out on Belizean aircraft and its aircraft components, in a form acceptable to the Director.
-As a minimum, the organization shall retain records necessary to prove that all requirements have been meet for issuance of the certificate of release to service. - b) An approved maintenance organisation shall provide a copy of each certificate of release to service to the aircraft operator, together with a copy of any specific approved repair modification airworthiness data used for repairs or modifications carried out. - c) An approved maintenance organisation shall retain a copy of all detailed maintenance records and any associated airworthiness data for 2 years from the date the aircraft or aircraft component was issued a certificate of release to service.

-- Records under this paragraph shall be stores in a safe way with regards to fire, flood and theft - Computer back discs, tapes etc shall be stored in a different location from that containing the working discs, tapes etc, in an environment that ensures they remain in good condition. - 3) Where an organization approved under this Regulation teminates its operation, all retained maintenance records covering the last two years shall be distributed to the last owner or customer of the respective aircraft or component or shall be stored as specified by the Director. - d) Where an air operator contracts an approved maintenance organisation to keep his maintenance records, certificates of release to service and any associated airworthiness data, such approved maintenance organisation shall retain the records in accordance with BCAR OPS 1.920
+- a) An AMO shall record all details of maintenance work carried out on Belize registered aircraft and its associated components, in a form acceptable to the BDCA.
+As a minimum, the organization shall retain records necessary to prove that all requirements have been met for issuance of the maintenance release. - b) An AMO shall provide a copy of each maintenance release to the aircraft operator, together with a copy of any specific airworthiness data used for repairs or modifications carried out. - c) An AMO shall retain a copy of all detailed maintenance records and any associated airworthiness data for two years from the date the aircraft or aircraft component was issued a maintenance release. - d) Where an organization approved under this Regulation terminates its operation, all retained maintenance records covering the last two years shall be distributed to the last owner or customer of the respective aircraft or component or shall be stored as specified by the BDCA. - e) Records kept in accordance with 145.55 a) shall be maintained in a form and format that ensures readability, security, and integrity of the records at all times. - f) Where an air operator contracts an AMO to keep his maintenance records, maintenance release and any associated airworthiness data, such AMO shall retain the records in accordance with BCAR OPS 1.920